Felony DUI Lawyer in Miami

 If you are facing a charge of driving under the influence of alcohol or another controlled substance, you may only be concerned with one question: Is my DUI a felony?

 This answer is not so simple since DUI laws vary from one jurisdiction to another.
 In general, DUI cases are handled in state superior court, and each state has its own laws that govern DUI.

 When is DUI a Felony?

 In general, a first time DUI is a misdemeanor, with a few caveats.

 In some cases, blood alcohol level may also impact whether DUI is charged as a misdemeanor or a felony.
-In most states, the legal blood alcohol.
+In most states, the legal blood alcohol limit is 0.08.
 If blood alcohol level is considerably above the legal limit, the prosecutor may take this into account as evidence of negligence.
-Presumably someone who is severely impaired as a result of a very high alcohol intake should know that driving in such an impaired state is likely to result in serious harm to others.
+Presumably, someone who is severely impaired as a result of a very high alcohol intake should know that driving in such an impaired state is likely to result in serious harm to others.

-Florida has some of the strictest DUI Laws in the United States.
+Florida has some of the strictest DUI Laws in the United States — Get Informed

 With all of this information about when DUI becomes a felony, it may be helpful to define exactly what the terms “misdemeanor” and felony mean.
-In general terms, a misdemeanor is a crime punishable by up to one year in county jail.
-A felony, on the other hand, is punishable by one year or more in state prison.
+In general terms, a misdemeanor is a crime punishable by up to 1 year in county jail.
+A felony, on the other hand, is punishable by 1 year or more in state prison.

 "I was arrested for DUI in Miami earlier this year.
 Coincidentally, a friend had been arrested for DUI with similar circumstances, a 2nd DUI about ten years apart.
 In his case the state was seeking a 6 month jail sentence.
 As you can imagine this scenario of jail time ran through my head as soon as my arrest was made.
 But then we went to sit down and discuss the case with Jonathan Blecher.